The Role of Occupational Therapy in Enhancing Daily Living Skills for Children with Autism

 • Meltdowns during transitions or tasks

-If you’ve noticed any of these signs, especially alongside communication or behavioral challenges, a combined ABA speech and occupational therapy program may be the right step forward.
+If you’ve noticed any of these signs, especially alongside communication or behavioral challenges, a combined program may be the right step forward.

 Finding the Right Occupational Therapy Program